 2. Delay.
 When a craving sets in, instead of telling yourself no or immediately indulging, tell yourself you can have unlimited amounts in the future, then delay.
 In one study, participants were provided with candy after being asked to imagine they can't ever eat it, imagining they can have as much as they want later on, or being told they could eat unlimited amounts.
 Those who were told to delay ate significantly less.
 I experienced this firsthand last week when I was having a major chocolate craving.
 We had one bar of Fireworks dark chocolate from Trader Joes (ah-maze by the way) and my immediate desire was to eat the whole thing.
 Instead, I postponed, telling myself I can have as much as I like in the future, just not now.
 When I did finally indulge, I felt truly satisfied with a couple squares.

 3. It's never too late to eat mindfully.
 I try to eat mindfully as much as possible, but I'm no Buddhist monk.
 One night, I found myself going to town town on a bag of lentil chips, barely tasting the chips as I ate.
 After my second handful, I noticed and slowed down.
 After a few more bites, I realized I wasn't hungry or craving chips in the first place, I just wanted a distraction.
 People often approach mindful eating with an all or nothing mindset, either setting out with intentions to eat mindfully or not at all.
-But it's never to late to stop a binge in it's place, reconnect with your food and savor it mindfully.
+But it's never to late to stop, reconnect with your food and savor it mindfully.

 4. Sometimes food really does make you feel better.
 Thursday morning, all I wanted was a bagel sandwich with smoked salmon and cream cheese.
-I woke up early, immediately got to work on the web issues and three hours later, I still hadn't eaten.
-I wasn't intentionally trying to skip breakfast, but whenever I thought about making a smoothie or the overnight oats I had on hand, it was completely unappealing.
 So, I went out to Einsteins and got an everything bagel sandwich with smoked salmon and extra cream cheese.
 It was bliss.
 And guess what?
-As I took the last bite, I got a message from IT support saying they found a solution.
+As I took the last bite, I got a message from IT support saying they found a solution to my web issues.
 Coincidence???
 Probably..but it felt pretty great while I was enjoying it.
 In thinking about it, I think the key for successfully emotional eating (never thought I'd say that!) was that I identified a specific food that I really and truly wanted, didn't indulge immediately and savored it mindfully when I did.
 Most of all, it was because I didn't feel a single speck of guilt.

-Hopefully this shows you how emotional eating can be a struggle, even for people who seemingly have it all together (at least on the food side, ha!).
+Hopefully this shows you that emotional eating isn’t something to be so scared of.
 Looking at the clients I work with, emotional eating is their greatest struggle.
 It's difficult to separate food from emotion, and impossible to do entirely.
 But by building healthy habits, you can start to have a relationship with food where it isn't your crutch.